Sangju: Transportation

-The Gyeongbuk Line railroad runs through Sangju city, connecting to the main Gyeongbu Line in Gimcheon.
+The Gyeongbuk Line railroad runs through Sangju, connecting to the main Gyeongbu Line in Gimcheon.
 It is thus possible to take passenger trains from Sangju to major southeastern cities such as Daegu and Busan.
 The Gyeongbuk Line carries both passenger and freight traffic, and provides an important link for people and businesses in the hinterland of Sangju.
 Aside from Sangju Station itself, stations are located in Sabeol-myeon (Baegwon Station), Gonggeom-myeon (Yangjeom Station), and Hamchang-eup (Hamchang Station) north of the city, and Cheongni-myeon (Cheongni Station) and Gongseong-myeon (Oksan Station) to the south.

 The Jungbu Naeryuk Expressway, number 45, runs from north to south through the city and connects Sangju with the national expressway grid.
-The Sangju interchange is located near the city center, and the North Sangju interchange near Hamchang.
+The Sangju interchange is located near the city center, and the North Sangju interchange is near Hamchang.
 An additional expressway, number 30, which will run from west to east, is under construction.

 In addition, national highways connect Sangju with many neighboring cities and towns.
 For example, National Road 3 has served as the traditional artery connecting Sangju with Mungyeong and Chungju, and National Road 25 continues to play an important role tying Sangju to its neighbor on the western side of the Sobaek mountains, Boeun County.